How Packed Is It, Really?: Introduction

 \paragraph*{Sketch of algorithm.}

-The \emphw{congestion} of a square with respect to a curve $\pi$ is the total length of $\pi$ inside it, divided by its side length.
+The \emphw{congestion} of a square with respect to a curve $\pi$ is the total length of $\pi$ inside it, divided by its sidelength.
 Following \cite{gsw-appc-20}, we reduce the problem of approximating the congestion of a curve to that of computing the congestion of $O(n)$ squares.
-Then we build a quadtree whose cells approximate these squares, so that it suffices to compute the congestion of the cells.
+Then we build a ``few'' quadtrees whose cells approximate these squares, so that it suffices to compute the congestion of the quadtrees.

 We can compute the congestion of a quadtree cell by finding all the segments of the curve which intersect it, then explicitly computing the total length of the intersections.
 However, naively searching for all the segments intersecting each of the squares takes $O(n^2)$ time.
 To speed things up, we store each segment at some quadtree cell with comparable length.
 For a given cell, its short segments are those stored at descendants in the quadtree, and its long segments are those stored at ancestors.
 To find the congestion of a cell, we compute the sum of its long and short congestions -- the congestions with respect to all of its long and short segments, respectively.
 We can quickly compute the short congestion of a cell by summing the lengths of short segments in the quadtree bottom-up.